alanmitchell/bmon/docs/source/bmon-architecture.rst

 **get_report_results()**: The Reports page in the browser is a `Single Page Application <https://en.wikipedia.org/wiki/Single-page\_application>`_.
-When the User makes a change to the input controls on that page that affects the report or chart, this function is called by the browser to request the new report or chart content.
+When the User makes a change to the input controls on the page that affects the report or chart, this function is called by the browser to request the new report or chart content.
 More explanation of the data format returned is provided later in this document.